codeatcg/VRPG/README.md

 VRPG is an open-source web application for fast access and interactive analysis of pangenome regions.
 Both <a href="https://github.com/lh3/gfatools/blob/master/doc/rGFA.md">rGFA</a> and <a href="https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md">GFAv1</a> pangenome graphs are supported.
 VRPG implements a block index system to support navigating the large and complex pangenomes created based on hundreds of whole genome assemblies, fluently.
 VRPG layouts the graph with maintaining the linearity of the primary reference.
 This makes VRPG capable of connecting the abundant genome annotation data based on the coordinate system of the primary linear reference to the graph.
 VRPG provides plenty of functions to help users to explore and understand the pangenome graph interactively, such as highlighting one or multiple assembly paths in the graph, finding the node depth, searching a sequence, simplifying the pangenome graph.
 We also provide an example website at https://www.evomicslab.org/app/vrpg/.
 Through the example website users can quickly access most of regions of the human pangenomes created by <a href="https://humanpangenome.org/">HPRC</a> based on 90 assemblies and the saccharomyces cerevisiae pangenome created by <a href="https://www.evomicslab.org/">Evomics Lab</a> based on 163 assemblies.

-For detailed information about VRPG functions, please read the document at https://evomicslab.org/app/vrpg/manual/.
+For detailed information about VRPG functionalities, please read the documentation at https://evomicslab.org/app/vrpg/manual/.

+# Citation

+Zepu Miao, Jia-Xing Yue*.
+VRPG: an interactive visualization framework for reference-projected pangenome graph.
+BioRxiv (2024). https://www.biorxiv.org/content/10.1101/2023.01.20.524991v3

 # Installation
 Python3 (>=3.6) and pip environment are required.